Two Chinese Sites Added to Cultural Heritage List

 Archaeological Site of Al-Hijr (Madâin Sâlih) (Saudi Arabia)

-The Wooden Churches of the Slovak part of Carpathian Mountain Area (Slovakia)
+The Wooden Churches of the Slovak part of the Carpathian Mountain Area (Slovakia)

 Rhaetian Railway in the Albula / Bernina Cultural Landscape (Switzerland and Italy)